PTsolvers/Julia-HPC-Scales/README.md

 ### Why to still bother with GPU computing in 2023
 Because it is still challenging.
 Why?
-- Very few software uses it efficiently.
+- Very few codes use it efficiently.
 - It requires to rethink the solving strategy as non-local operations will kill the fun.

 ## The challenge of today